RyanMarcus/byoo/README.md

 # byoo

 **This project should be regarded as "alpha" quality.
 Documentation is sparse.
-I hope to a full, 1.0 release ready sometime in May or June of 2019.**
+I hope to have a full, 1.0 release ready sometime in May or June of 2019.**

 This is *byoo*, the **b**ring **y**our **o**wn **o**ptimizer execution engine. byoo (pronounced "bio") is a simple, entirely modular, high performance relational database execution engine designed for optimizer research purposes.